4 Little-Known Side Effects Of Antacids Based On Their Type

 Email to Your Friends

 In common parlance, acidity is used to describe a variety of symptoms caused by the excess production of acid by the gastric glands located in the stomach.
 Your stomach secretes hydrochloric acid which is corrosive in nature but vital to the breakdown and digestion of food.
 Usually, the effects of the acid are neutralized by other natural secretions of the stomach lining like bicarbonate and prostaglandins.1

 But an interruption in the secretion of these neutralizing agents causes acidity.
-The excess acid may also move up to your esophagus causing a burning sensation.
+The excess acid may also move up to your esophagus, causing a burning sensation.
 This is because your stomach lining is resistant to the effect of digestive acids but your esophagus isn’t.
 The reasons for acidity can be spicy food, alcohol, smoking, eating irregularly, or even ailments like peptic ulcers, gastroesophageal reflux disease, or stomach tumors.

 - Burning in the stomach/throat/chest

 The common solution for acidity is gulping down a glass of fizzy antacid or sucking on an antacid tablet.
 Now, antacids are generally safe and do not have any severe side effects in most people.
 However, in some cases, certain types of antacids have been known to have these 4 side effects.

 Possible side effects of antacids are heart burn, fatigue, constipation, weakness, osteomalacia, and diarrhea.

 1. Heart Burn Due To Calcium Carbonate Antacids

 If you take calcium carbonate antacids in high doses over a long time, it may cause acid rebound.
 Acid rebound is a condition where an excess of gastric acid is secreted after the initial neutralizing effect of the antacid.
 This can lead to an increase in heart burn.

 2. Weakness And Fatigue Due To Aluminum Antacids